napiorkowskimarcin/412-LIBRARYONE/README.md

 - add knp-paginator-bundle
 - add sorting by title
 - add select author
-- add search for a title (to add better searching - now it matches only perfectly written titles)
+- add search for a title (improved - to verify)
 - styling a little bit with bootstrap classess